NCG-Leiden/NCG-Leiden.github.io/index.md

 ## 2024 spring semester

-In 2024 spring semester, the noncommutative geometry group of Leiden university is running a local NCG research seminar on Wednesdays from 15:15-16:15 at DM 1.19 (New Gorlaeus building).
+In 2024 spring semester, the noncommutative geometry group of Leiden university is running a local NCG research seminar on Wednesdays from 15:15-16:15.
 If you want to be added to the mailing list for this seminar, please contact [Francesca Arici](https://pub.math.leidenuniv.nl/~aricif2/) or [Bram Mesland](https://pub.math.leidenuniv.nl/~meslandb2/).

+### Date and time

+Wednesdays, 15:15-16:15.

+### Room schedule

+From 07 Feb to 06 Mar, we will be in Gorlaeus Gebouw DM1.15.

+On 13 Mar, we will be in Gorlaeus Gebouw DM1.19.

+On 27 Mar, we will be in Gorlaeus Gebouw DM1.15.

+Since 03 Apr, we will be in Gorlaeus Gebouw DM1.19.

 ---

 ## Upcoming talks

-7 Feb 2024: **Adam Rennie** (Wollongong)

-**Title**: Using the Cayley transform to relate van Daele K-theory and KK

-**Abstract**: I will start with a warm-up in the (friendly) complex case showing that $K_1(A)\cong KK^1(\mathbb{C},A)$ via the Cayley transform.
-Then I will show that the “same” thing works in real, Real, graded cases when we start with van Daele K-theory.
-This will involve some discussion of van Daele K-theory, and how one defines it...which is slightly intricate.

-Why did we want to do all that?
-Make Kasparov products easy of course!!

-Joint work with Chris Bourne and Johannes Kellendonk.

----

 14 Feb 2024: **Yufan Ge** (Leiden)